emxsys/javafx-chart-extensions/README.md

 * Simply add the **com.emxsys.chart** package to your project and include the chart extensions in your charts.
 * Configuration: Maven
 * Dependencies: Java8, JavaFX
-* Original build environment: NetBeans 8.0.2
+* Original developer IDE: NetBeans 8.0.2

 ## Contribution guidelines ##